 See DENI Circular 2010/07 and 2017/15 The relevant parts of the Circular are Section 8 and Code 3, and also Section 14 or “Removal of pupils’ names from the register” (vi).
-Refer also to section 4.2 of the Guidance (this guidance should come into force in September 2020, but even if it is held up by the pandemic it is at least indicative of current thought.
-Guidance is not law in any case and can only give an indication of intentions and EA approach, so this document can be useful even while waiting for Ministerial approval.)
+Refer also to section 4.2 of the Guidance (this guidance has Ministerial approval and should come into force in September 2020, but even if it is held up by the pandemic it is indicative of current thought.
+Guidance is not law in any case and can only give an indication of intentions and EA approach, so this document can be useful before it’s official implementation.)

 If you are a parent who wishes to deregister your child:

 If you choose to deregister your child in order to home-educate him or her, you must inform the Head Teacher of the school at which your child is a pupil.
 You do not need to inform the Education Authority.
 You do not need to seek permission to deregister.
+You do not need to meet the school or speak to them on the phone.
 You do not need to get approval of your plans for home-education.
 You do not need to continue to send your children to school after informing the school that you are deregistering.

 Deregistration is effective immediately on receipt of the letter by the school.
 You may or may not hear anything from the school or Education Authority – but once you’ve sent the letter you have fulfilled your responsibilities.

-We strongly recommend that you read this website thoroughly, as well as the impending new Northern Irish Guidance in Elective Home Education (not yet in force, and possibly held up by the pandemic but still a useful document), and get in contact with other home-educating parents.
+We strongly recommend that you read this website thoroughly, as well as the impending new Northern Irish Guidance in Elective Home Education (implementation possibly held up by the pandemic but still a useful document), and get in contact with other home-educating parents.
 The new Guidance is not perfect but with good training and proper implementation we believe it will be positive.
 However parents should always keep themselves well informed, treat any interventions with due caution and never hesitate to seek proper legal advice.

 This sample letter of deregistration may be of use, it has been drafted according to recent experience and to be as clear as possible.
 Please do let us know your experiences and any feedback.
 Your own words are always best of course but this is a useful guide, keep it short, polite and clear.
 Send the letter registered-signed for, or if you hand it in in person then get a receipt.